daveprowse/prom-live/labs/lab-04/lab-04.md

 > Note: To install manually, see the following links:
 > - https://prometheus.io/download/
 > - https://github.com/prometheus/node_exporter
+> - If you need to install to a macOS system, you will need the "Darwin"-based node-exporter binary.

 ## Modify the Configuration File